TempleOS: Background

-Terry A. Davis began developing TempleOS circa 1993.
+Terry A. Davis was an electrical engineer from Wisconsin.
+He began developing TempleOS circa 1993.
 One of its early names was the "J Operating System" before renaming it to "LoseThos", a reference to a scene from the 1986 film Platoon.
 In 2008, Davis wrote that LoseThos was "primarily for making video games.
 It has no networking or Internet support.
 As far as I'm concerned, that would be reinventing the wheel".
 Another name he used was "SparrowOS" before settling on "TempleOS".

 System overview

-TempleOS is a 64-bit, non-preemptive multitasking, multi-core, public domain, open source, ring-0-only, single address space, non-networked, PC operating system for recreational programming.
+TempleOS is a 64-bit, multi-core, cooperative multitasking operating system.
+It does not feature any preemption.
+All tasks must voluntarily yield.
+It was released into the public domain and has source code making it both libre software as well as open source software.
+It features no kernel-user separation, so all tasks must run in ring-0-only.
+All tasks share one single address space.
+TempleOS has no network drivers.
+It is fit for recreational programming.
 The OS uses 8-bit ASCII text and includes built-in 2D and 3D graphics libraries, running at 640×480 VGA resolution with 16 colors.
 It includes keyboard and mouse support.
 It supports ISO 9660, FAT32 and RedSea file systems (the latter created by Davis) with support for file compression.
-According to Davis, many of these specifications—such as the 640x480 resolution, 16-color display and single-voice audio—were instructed to him by God.
+According to Davis, many of these specifications—such as the 640×480 resolution, 16-color display and single-voice audio—were directly requested of him by God.
 He explained that the limited resolution was to make it easier for children to draw illustrations for God.

 The operating system includes an original flight simulator, compiler, and kernel.
-One bundled program, "After Egypt", is a game in which the player travels to a burning bush to use a "high-speed stopwatch".
+One bundled program, After Egypt, is a game in which the player travels to a burning bush to use a "high-speed stopwatch".
 The stopwatch is meant to act as an oracle that generates pseudorandom text, something Davis likened to a Ouija board and glossolalia.
 An example of generated text follows: